Skip to content

 (Note that the links in the above bullet list are to the England and Wales pages of the website)

-In the case of claims for housing benefit or council tax rebate only, a person who is in receipt of any one of the following benefits:
+In the case of claims for housing benefit or council tax rebate only, a person who is in receipt of income-related employment and support allowance or state pension credit (either kind) is exempt from the test.

 People who have to pass the habitual residence test